fnwnwide123-boop/upwork-job-filtering-checklist/README.md

-# Upwork Job Filtering Checklist
+# Upwork automation and job filtering

 A simple checklist for freelancers, solo consultants, and small agencies who want to evaluate Upwork jobs before spending time on proposals.